hashicorp/consul-template/README.md

 {{end}}
 ```

 You should probably never do this.
+Please also note that Vault does not support blocking queries.
+To understand the implications, please read the note at the end of the `secret` function.

 ##### `service`
 Query Consul for the service group(s) matching the given pattern.
 Services are queried using the following syntax: